„Recruiting the elite“.

 HISTORY

-„For over two decades we trust in haystax, when searching for a charismatic company executive.“
+“For three decades now, we’ve trusted in haystax when searching for a charismatic executive for our hotels.”

 – Thomas H. Althoff

 It all began back in 1992 with our very first customers: Sheraton Hotels and Althoff Hotels.
 The precursors of haystax were three offices operating under a licence agreement with the American company ESI (Executive Search International).
 Set up between 1992 and 1996 in Munich, Frankfurt and Berlin respectively, they essentially introduced Anglo-American-style hotel headhunting to Germany.
-When the licence agreement expired in 2001, these three offices became independent and were given a new name: haystax.
-The owners and the business portfolio remained unchanged.
+When the licence agreement expired in 2001, these offices became independent and became part of a new organisation: haystax.

-In 2016, further offices were opened in Mülheim and Vienna.
+In 2016, two more haystax locations were added in Mülheim/Ruhr and Vienna.
 Since 2007 we have enjoyed a close working relationship with Vista Hospitality International, New York.
+We cover the Swiss market through our collaboration partner 4success in Lucerne.

 PORTFOLIO